-For sites with ungraded or rolling topography, it is important to ensure that the foundations are set to the correct depths.
+For sites with ungraded or rolling topography, it is important to ensure that the foundations are in the correct location.
 In cases where post locations can not be marked on the ground (uneven terrain), it is advised to check the survey points with a steel tape measure.